amd/quark-documentation/docs/autoapi/quark/torch/quantization/config/config/index.rst

    :param bool true_sequential: Indicates whether the quantization should be applied in a truly sequential manner across the layers.
 Default is True.
    :param Optional[List[str]] inside_layer_modules: Lists the names of internal layer modules within the model that require specific quantization handling.
 Default is None.
    :param Optional[str] model_decoder_layers: Specifies custom settings for quantization on specific decoder layers of the model.
 Default is None.
-   :param Optional[List[str]] embedding_layers: Identifies which embedding layers within the model need to be quantized separately to preserve embedding quality.
-Default is None.
    :param type[GptqProcessor] processor: Processor of the algorithm.